Engy812/Data_Analysis_case_study/README.md

 ### Tablue

-- using tableau to visualize this data in term of weekdays
+- using tableau to visualize this data in term of weekdays and its measures.

 ![Dashboard 1 (1)](https://user-images.githubusercontent.com/107117693/224027397-78c75f82-220a-488e-9ce9-4273e8e5230d.png)

-##Act Phase
+## Act Phase

+- as the lack and shortage of data, i # reccommend that increase the rang of question registration about the user